New!Β Youth Protection Recognition & Awards

-Over the decades, the Boy Scouts of America has been a leader in developing training and policies designed to keep young people safe.
+Over the decades, Scouting America has been a leader in developing training and policies designed to keep young people safe.
 These comprehensive policies were considered groundbreaking when they were developed and soon became the standard used by other organizations for safeguarding youth.
 But when it comes to the safety of children, our goal is to continually improve.

 Get Started – How to Take Youth Protection Training

-You do not have to be a registered member of the Boy Scouts of America to take Youth Protection training.
+You do not have to be a registered member of Scouting America to take Youth Protection training.

 A Continued Commitment to Youth Protection

-The Boy Scouts of AmericaΒ hasΒ worked with experts in the field of child abuse, child sexual abuse and maltreatment to develop training and resources that will further strengthen our ability to protect youth.
+The Scouting America has worked with experts in the field of child abuse, child sexual abuse and maltreatment to develop training and resources that will further strengthen our ability to protect youth.
 These include:

 - An expanded ScoutsFirst Helpline to aid volunteers and families in addressing potentially dangerous situations.